SpookedByRoaches/screen-temp/Readme.md

 end_time = 20:00
 ```

-**Note that the start_temp of a section NEEDS to be the same as the end of the previous temperature.
+**Note that the start_temp of a section NEEDS to be the same as the end of the previous section.
 Otherwise it's going to immediately go to the starting temperature of the current period.**
  I hope to fix this as soon as possible

 What the program would do is change the temperature linearly across the given period